mlegenhausen/angular-mensawatcher/README.md

 ## Deploy it

-If want to run your own instance of the angular-foodwatcher app, you can build your own version via:
+If want to run your own instance of the angular-mensawatcher app, you can build your own version via:

 ```
 yeoman build